Federal Permit / LEOSA

 H.R.218 -The LEOSA overrides state and local laws, but not other Federal laws such as the Gun-Free School Zone Act of 1995 which prohibits carrying a firearm within 1,000 feet of any elementary or secondary school.
 LEOSA qualified individuals must continue to obey Federal laws and agency policies that restrict the carrying of concealed firearms in certain Federal buildings and lands.

 There are two types of state laws that are not overridden by the Federal law, these being ‘the laws of any state that (1) permit private persons or entities to prohibit or restrict the possession of concealed firearms on their property; or (2) prohibit or restrict the possession of firearms on any state or local government property, installation, building, base, or park.’
 This does not mean that LEOSA qualified persons are prohibited from carrying concealed firearms in such areas, but only that they must obey whatever state laws apply on those two points.
-They are free to disregard all other state and local laws that govern the carrying of concealed firearms.

 The following items are mandatory requirements, and must be accomplished prior to allowing you to qualify on the Jefferson County Sheriff’s Office (JCSO) firearms range: